AliceLR/megazeux/arch/android/README.md

 ## Known Issues

 Several issues with this MegaZeux port have been reported.
-As this port is effectively the same as every other SDL 2 port on MZX's side, most of these issues seem to be compatibility issues between Android and SDL.
+As this port is effectively the same as every other SDL 2 port on the MZX side, most of these issues seem to be compatibility issues between Android and SDL.

 Issues **KNOWN** to be caused by MegaZeux bugs: